Spotify Camp Nou

 What costs are involved in the expansion design of Camp Nou?

-With investment costs rising exponentially, another internal referendum was held at the end of 2021, in which the club's members agreed to carry out Espai Barça on a budget of no more than €1.5 billion (of which €900 million is to go towards upgrading Camp Nou).
+With investment costs rising exponentially, another internal referendum was held at the end of 2021, in which the club's members agreed to carry out Espai Barça on a budget of no more than €1.5 billion (of which €900 million was to go towards upgrading Camp Nou).
 The stadium redevelopment is to be completed between 2022 and 2025.

 When did the initial works for upgrading Camp Nou start and what was the extent of them?